 The Scheme does not have a default fund for ongoing accrual.
 It is not a qualifying scheme within the meaning given by section 99 of the Pensions Act 2008.
 The Scheme is not used to meet any auto-enrolment obligations and no contributions are being paid into the Scheme.
-The Scheme's assets are made up solely by way of member transfer payments into the Scheme.

-The Scheme did not, and does not, offer a Default Lifestyle Strategy and did not offer members any choice as to how their funds were invested.
+Dalriada believes that the Scheme did not, and currently does not, offer a Default Lifestyle Strategy.